Free: Healthy Freezer Meals Recipe EbookGet It Now

 How To Butterfly A Lobster Tail

 While this may look complicated, I promise that it’s easier than you probably think.
 Here’s how to prepare lobster tails before you cook them:

 In fact, it cooks a bit more evenly if you do.
 The important part is not to cut through the bottom shell, though.

 - Place lobster meat over the shell.
 Gently pull the lobster tail meat upward, separating it away from the bottom shell.
 Leave the end attached to the tail fin.
 Slightly push together the empty shell underneath and place the row of meat on top.

 How To Cook Lobster Tail

 - Brush lobster tails with butter.
 It’s important to coat all the lobster meat so that it stays nice and juicy — this is the best way to cook lobster tails!
 You’ll use about a tablespoon of butter mixture for each tail.

-How Long To Broil Lobster Tails
+How Long To Cook Lobster Tails?

 The cooking time for broiled lobster will vary depending on the size of the tail.
 When broiling, the general rule of thumb for lobster tail cooking time is about 1 minute per ounce of individual tail.

 How To Cook Frozen Lobster Tails